-M+ looks at the ways young people are transforming our museum, through the eyes curatorial assistant Blanche Xu
+M+ looks at the ways young people are transforming our museum, through the eyes of curatorial assistant Blanche Xu.

 Long screeches of pulling tape echo across the room, penetrating lively chatter.
 Against the captivating view of the Hong Kong harbour, a group of young people is transforming a workshop space at M+ into a temporary exhibition hall.
 On the ground lie Styrofoam sheets no thicker than two millimetres, stacks of photographs, rolls of string, and angled tables and chairs.
 The disorder is difficult to navigate with the eye.